 The MSc in Information Systems and Digital Innovation is an innovative and multidisciplinary program with the objective to integrate the knowledge about the design and development of Information Systems with the disruptive technologies of Digital Innovation.
 Examples of such disruptive technologies are Big Data, Internet of Things, Artificial Intelligence, Blockchain, and Robotics.

 Nowadays, technology has a massive impact on business operations.
 The formula for business success is simple: drive innovation with information technology.
 Realizing the challenges that technology presents is the key to succeed your business goals, retain and raise the number of your customers in the process.
-Therefore, it is extremely important to integrate new technologies in businesses.
+Therefore, it is extremely important to integrate new technologies into businesses.
 In our days, lots of firms are prioritizing innovation as a key to their business strategy.
-Therefore, it is critical for businesses and their directors to understand technology, build their technical proficiency, implement technologies which matter to them and gain advantage into managing their organization.
+Therefore, it is critical for businesses and their directors to understand technology, build their technical proficiency, implement technologies that matter to them, and gain an advantage in managing their organization.

 The MSc in Information Systems and Digital Innovation aims at postgraduate education and scientific specialization in Information Systems and Digital Innovation, targeting to more professional knowledge and broader education of students with a specific interest in this subject.
-It is primarily aimed at graduates of Computer Science, Computer Engineering and Economic Studies.
+It is primarily aimed at graduates in Computer Science, Computer Engineering, and Economic Studies.

 The necessary supporting documents to be submitted with the application include:

 - Officially authenticated certificates of academic qualifications of university-level (degree etc.).

 - The satisfactory knowledge of the English language is essential.
 The minimum requirement is the possession of a B1 level English language certificate of the Common European Framework of Reference for Languages or a degree of a corresponding level.